Frequently asked questions about Basis

 - Do credits expire?

-- Why track resources and not just labor?
+- Why track resources/processes and not just labor?

-- If companies are still valuing their outputs based on labor costs, won’t there be just as much pressure to externalize?
+- If companies are still valuing their outputs based on labor costs

 - How do we fix externalization then?